Hablamos Español Insurance Companies We Work With

 What is the difference between equipment breakdown and spoilage?

-Equipment breakdown covers the failed equipment from a mechanical or electrical failure; spoilage covers the perishable inventory lost as a result.
-They work together.
+Equipment breakdown is aimed at the failed equipment from a mechanical or electrical failure; spoilage is aimed at the perishable inventory lost as a result.
+They are generally designed to work together.

 Doesn't property insurance cover this?

-Basic property covers external causes like fire, but generally excludes internal mechanical breakdown and may not cover spoilage.
-Both are separate coverages.
+Basic property typically covers external causes like fire, but often excludes internal mechanical breakdown and may not cover spoilage.
+Both are generally separate coverages.
+Confirm the details for your policy.

 Do I need both?

-If you depend on refrigeration and cooking equipment, usually yes.
-The breakdown coverage protects the unit; spoilage protects the inventory inside it.
+If you depend on refrigeration and cooking equipment, often yes.
+The breakdown coverage is aimed at the unit; spoilage is aimed at the inventory inside it.
+A review can confirm both are present.

 RS